Surviving spouse's pension and orphan's pension protect the family

 The survivors’ pension replaces income that is lost when your family’s wage earner dies.
 There are two survivors’ pensions: the surviving spouse’s pension and the orphan’s pension.
 Together they form a whole and affect each other.

-Use the calculator below to assess the amount of your survivors’ pension.
+Use the calculator to assess the amount of your survivors’ pension

 Who gets a survivors’ pension?